optionallychained/Aura/README.md

 Built on the Entity-Component-System architecture and operating on the concept of distinct game states, ProtoGL-TS aims to enable a compartmentalised approach to prototype creation, supporting developments of varying complexity.

+See [ProtoGL-TS-Starter](https://github.com/jonnopon/ProtoGL-TS-Starter) for getting up and running with ProtoGL-TS fast.

 This project is a WIP revival of [ProtoGL](https://github.com/jonnopon/ProtoGL) and its concepts.

 Lofty/long-term Goals: